h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 # Get the top GBM model
 gbm = h2o.get_model([mid for mid in model_ids if "GBM" in mid][0])
 ~~~

-Note that you would need to change the name `GBM`, in the code above, to the name of the model that you want, and that should retrieve the desired model.
+To retrieve different models, you just need to change the name of the model, `GBM`, to the model that you want.
 For example, if you wanted to get the best XGBoost in the leaderboard, you would need to make the following change (you do not need to run the following line of code, this is just an example)

 ~~~python
 xgb = h2o.get_model([mid for mid in model_ids if "XGBoost" in mid][0])
 ~~~
-Now that we have retrieved the best model, we can take a look at some of the parameters
+Now that we have retrieved the best model, we can take a look at some of the parameters:

 ~~~python
 print("ntrees = ", gbm.params['ntrees'])